What can you do about constipation in cats? How much do you know about it?

+What can you do about constipation in cats?
+How much do you know about it?
 What causes it, what are the signs and symptoms, the veterinary remedies, and are there any home treatments you can use?
-Let's take a look.

-A cat is constipated when their stools are too hard to pass – this causes a build-up of the feces in the bowel.
+The veterinary description of feline constipation is 'absent, infrequent, painful defecation'.
+A cat is constipated when their stools are too hard to pass, causing a build-up of the feces in the bowel.

 You might notice that your pet hasn't used his litter tray for a few days, or only uses it once in a while, or not at all.
 In general, most cats 'go' once a day, or perhaps once every two days.

-A breeder once told me that keeping an eye on your cat's litter tray and bowel habits was one of the most useful things you could do to keep them healthy – she said that you can tell a lot from cat poo!
+A breeder once told me that keeping an eye on your cat's litter tray and bowel habits was one of the most useful things you could do to keep them healthy – she said you can tell a lot from cat poo!

 She was English.
 I guess that's 'poop', for our American visitors.
+In a constipated cat there will be a noticeable lack of poo.
+(Or poop).

 Other things you might notice are that your cat washes his bottom extensively and frequently, or that he scoots his rear end along the floor.

+All of these are signs of constipated cats.
 Why is this, and what can you do about it?

-It's sometimes quite difficult to work out what's causing your cat's problem, as there are a few things that can cause constipation in a cat.
+It's sometimes quite difficult to work out what's causing the problem, as there are a few things that can cause constipation in a cat.
+The main ones are:

-You'll need to be a bit of cat detective if you suspect environmental causes, and try to figure out just what it is that your cat's objecting to.
+You'll need to be a bit of a cat detective if you suspect environmental causes, and try to figure out just what it is that your cat's objecting to.

 Constipation can be caused by obstructions in the bowel.